emericg/MiniVideo/mini_analyser/README.md

 Introduction
 ------------

-mini_analyser is a software designed to help you extract a maximum of informations and metadatas from multimedia files.
+mini_analyser is a software designed to help you extract a maximum of informations and metadata from multimedia files.
 It can also map container's internal structure and let you visualize it.

 ### Supported container formats
 - AVI [.avi]